Dermatology Residency Program

 Among the more than 100 medical specialties and subspecialties, the Department of Dermatology was the third department established at Cleveland Clinic and is currently located on the sixth floor of the outpatient superstructure, known as the Crile Building

 Please be advised that this year's candidates should have completed and received their Step 1 USMLE scores.
-We encourage, but do not require, completion of Step 2 CK USMLE on October 30, 2016.
-No exceptions will be made due to the large number of applications we received each year.
+We encourage, but do not require, completion of Step 2 CK USMLE on October 30, 2017.
+No exceptions will be made due to the large number of applications we receive each year.

 A commitment to excellence in residency training is one of the highest priorities of the Cleveland Clinic.
 Our Dermatology Residency Program (DRP) provides a comprehensive academic and clinical experience in dermatology and the subspecialty fields of dermatopathology, pediatric dermatology and dermatologic surgery.
 Such training enables our graduates to pursue with distinction careers in academic dermatology, clinical dermatology, as well as subspecialty training in dermatopathology, pediatric dermatology and dermatologic surgery.